 Interns at CPR participate in the organization's research and activities to expose them to the organization's cutting-edge advocacy for the increased use of and development of commercial conflict resolution.
 CPR's work varies--no intern will have the same experience.
 Typically interns conduct research and compose content for CPR’s website, CLE courses, publications and articles.
-Interns also conduct background research for programs by CPR's Industry and Practice Committees, and for Institute-wide surveys and studies, where appropriate.
+Interns also conduct background research for programs by CPR's Industry and Practice Committees, and for Institute-wide surveys and studies.

 Recent illustrative projects handled by interns: